shadowprivacy/Shadow-Android/reproducible-builds/README.md

 Currently, the only released ABI is `universal`.
 In the future it will also include other options, such as `armeabi-v7a`.

-See [Identifying the ABI](#identifying-the-abi) above if you don't know the ABI of your APK.

 Once you have determined the ABI, add an `abi` environment variable.
 For example, suppose we determine that `armeabi-v7a` is the ABI of interest:

 ```bash